 Isolation is Critical to Flattening the Curve

-An ideal situation allows you and the person you're caring for to be physically distanced and separated.
+An ideal situation allows you and the person you’re caring for to be physically distanced and separated.
 There are challenges.
 However, those can be addressed and turned into optimal protection zones, even in the smallest of areas.
-For instance, if you have a one-bedroom apartment, the COVID infected person or persons, should shelter in place in this room.
-Making adjustments like this may disrupt the ordinary functionality of your home; however, it is vital to have a barrier between yourself and the ones you are offering care.
-Remember, you are not to enter this room, and they should not leave the room unless it's necessary.
-If you have pets, they should be left out of the room, and not allowed to go back and forth, as hard as it may be, it reduces the exposure between yourself and others in your household who are not sick.
+If you have a one-bedroom apartment, the COVID infected person or persons, should shelter in place in this room.
+Making adjustments like this may disrupt the ordinary functionality of your home.
+However, it is vital to have a barrier between yourself and the ones you are offering care.
+Remember, you are not to enter this room, and they should not leave the room unless it’s necessary.
+If you have pets, they should be left out of the room, and not allowed to go back and forth.
+As hard as it may be, it reduces the exposure between yourself and others in your household who are not sick.

 Doctors from coast-to-coast generally suggest having the following items in your COVID-19 home-care kit.

 Face-masks that cover both the nose and mouth.
 There are a variety of masks, ranging from surgical, and home-improvement masks.
 Even masks you may wear while outdoors working in your yard.
 Doctors point out that a surgical mask makes for the best usage while at home.
 However, due to shortages, scarves tied securely around the face are acceptable.
 Bleach, hand sanitizer, laundry detergent, bar soap or liquid, latex, or nitrile rubber gloves are also ideal to have in your kit.
 These are critical items you should use when entering a sick room to do laundry.
 Use hot water along with soap, cleaning surfaces, and for washing, bedding to optimize the sterilization process.

 You want to make sure the person or persons who are in the designated isolation room have their supply of disinfecting supplies.
 This includes wipes, paper towels, soap, and warm water.